 "Is Vaporeon your main Pokemon?"
 Max asked after getting free.

-"You'll see, now if you'll excuse me, I have to somewhere to go," Ash half lied, hoping that they wouldn't suspect that he was Ash.
+"You'll see, now if you'll excuse me, I have to somewhere to go," Ash half lied, he was really hoping that they wouldn't suspect that he was Ash.
 He walked awkwardly to the exit, taking long quick strides.
 Both of the Pokemon trainers stared stunned at the path where Ash had left, unable to imagine that the powerful Vaporeon they had just witnessed was weak in the eyes of the mysterious trainer.

 "Pi pikachu pi," Pikachu remarked as Ash returned to his hotel room.
 The yellow mouse had just been watching Ash's match on the television with Mew.
 The pink feline Pokemon however, looked like she had fallen asleep while watching.

 Well done Ash, Lucario commended, with a rare smile on his face.
-He obviously seemed to have given up on trying to wake Mew up.

 "Thanks Pikachu and Lucario," Ash smiled , "It was quite nice to see how much Max has grown these past few years."